Beta8397/virtual_robot/README.md

   9. Prior to initialization, position the robot on the field by left-mouse-clicking the field (for robot position), and right-mouse-clicking (for robot orientation).
   10. Use the INIT/START/STOP button as you would on the FTC Driver Station.
-  11. If desired use the sliders to introduce random and systematic motor error.
+  11. If desired use the sliders to introduce random and systematic motor error, and inertia.